MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 ### Perform the migration

-After importing [MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity), your Unity project most likely has many compiler related errors.
+After importing [MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity), your Unity project most likely has many compiler-related errors.
 These are commonly due to the new namespace structure and new component names.
 Proceed to resolve these errors by modifying your scripts to the new namespaces and components.

 For information on the specific API differences between HTK/MRTK and MRTK v2, see the porting guide on the [MRTK Version 2 wiki](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/HTKToMRTKPortingGuide.html).